DZakh/rescript-schema/README.md

 Ok("value")
 ```

-You can use the `S.Record.strip` function to reset a record struct to the default behavior (stripping unrecognized keys).
+You can use the `S.Object.strip` function to reset a object struct to the default behavior (stripping unrecognized keys).

 #### **`S.never`**